Sutton585/dasut.github.io/index.md

 Education focused on user interface design, user-centered iterative design practices, web development.

+Founded and operated student organization based on practice and education in the areas of iterative prototype-driven testing and development processes in the field of game design.
+Upon graduation, this organization was handed off to RIT faculty and is now run as an important part of their game design school.

-## Employment History
+## Recent Employment History

+### Freelance/Independent Web Design and Development
+- 2010 - Current

+During college and between larger contract jobs, it’s been really valuable for me to freelance to keep building a steady stream of experience with varied technology in web design and development.
+By working with lots of very different clients, I encounter a lot of really interesting design challenges that I would never encounter in larger organizations.

+*Some recent web work:* [cqc.network](https://cqc.network)

+#### Educational Work
+I've been leading symposiums, workshop events, and panel discussions through Upstate UX, and recently was a guest speaker at RIT's National Technical Institute for the Deaf, teaching students about core concepts of Ux/UI Design.

+I was a teacher's assistant at both RIT and Monroe Community College, instructing students in design and programming their courses.
+At MCC, I taught a course of my own design for computer literacy for foreign students.

 ### Mirror Show Management
 - Interaction Design
-- 2017 - *present*
+- 2017 - 2018

-I work to create unique memorable experiences that companies use to represent themselves and their product at trade shows around the world.
+At Mirror Show, I work to create unique memorable experiences that companies use to represent themselves and their product at trade shows around the world.
 Since this is a smaller company, I've had the opportunity to “wear many hats” and find interesting ways to use my human-centered design principles to create and articulate our design direction.
 In this role I design experiences with interesting bleeding-edge technology and even create one-of-a-kind technology solutions for the needs of the our clients.

 This role takes a leadership position in many important parts of the product development life-cycle: brainstorming/ideation, presenting design to stakeholders, clarifying direction and scope, documentation, recruitment and management of development teams working in an agile environment, ensuring on-schedule delivery by hitting target dates, providing transparency for all stakeholders with regular releases, updates and testing, re-iteration and deployment of product, and gathering metrics along the way that can help us on our next release.